 5. Continuous feedback

-Continuous feedback is required to determine and analyse the application’s final outcome.
-It establishes the tone for improving the current version and releasing a new version based on feedback from stakeholders.
+Continuous feedback is required to determine and analyze the application’s outcome.
+This establishes the tone for improving the current version and releasing a new version based on feedback from stakeholders.

 6. Continuous operations